-- Check my introduction letter, CV, college home page and digital projects list.
+- Check out my introduction letter, CV, college home page and history digital projects site.

 - Read this week's note.

 - Watch the old introduction video for this unit of the course on YouTube--yes, I know it's the old one.

 - Subscribe (if you can) to digitalhumanitiesnow.org/.
-This is a great site with info about jobs in the filed and new digital tools and projects.
+This is a great site with info about jobs in the field and new digital tools and projects.
 It used to be much easier to subscribe to the feed.

 - Please add a pin to the course map.

 Submit (You should do all of this on the same day.)

 - Submit the required formal introduction paragraph (10 points).

 - Take the Unit 1 Syllabus Quiz on Canvas.
-(10 points Extra credit options) Log into Canvas and you will see the button for the quiz in your course.
+(10 points extra credit) Log into Canvas and you will see the button for the quiz in your course.
 This is a short, 10-question orientation quiz that you must take and pass with a score of 9/10 before you can continue in the course.
 If you must, you can retake the quiz more than once.

 - NOTE that you must complete and submit the formal introduction paragraph and the introduction discussion post to avoid being removed from the course on your First Assignment Due date.
 See your course schedule for the exact date.

 What you should do in this

-- Watch the short video on developing a time management schedule for your course work and the short video on asking questions.
+- Watch the old, but good, short videos on developing a time management schedule and asking questions.
 I developed both of these for use in my history survey courses, but they are equally applicable here.